AnthonyGuerreiro/stress-test/README.md

 #Examples
- * dataRace: This test contains a simple data race.
-If its run on an ARM compatible plattform like for an example an rasberry pi it will generate null pointer exceptions.
+ * dataRace.DataRaceTest: This test contains a simple data race.
+If its run on an ARM compatible plattform like for example an rasberry pi it will generate null pointer exceptions.
+ * reflection.GenericsHandlingTest: A test to reproduce a race condition in java.lang.reflect.TypeVariable.getBounds()

 #Api Doc